Learn about coral reefs and giant corals

 Predators have been reported to have several effects on corals: they can cause complete or partial mortality of corals (Rotjan & Lewis, 2008), be the vector of a disease or leave lesions that may cause infections (Nicolet, 2018).
 The first report of coral diseases in the Maldives dates back to 2012 (Montano et al., 2012) and since then five diseases have been found in the region (Montano et al, 2016).
 Given the slow-growth of certain coral morphologies and the mass mortality that diseases are causing (Walton et al. 2018), key to conservation is the early detection of any disease.

-The most common diseases found in the Maldives are:
+The most common coral diseases are:

-- Brown Band Disease (BrB), showing a brown band found between a narrow white stripe following the live tissue, and the white skeleton.
+• Brown Band Disease (BrB), showing a brown band found between a narrow white stripe following the live tissue, and the white skeleton

 References